Evaluating a Good Epoxy Flooring Contractor

 How does your epoxy contractor handle the initial site visit?

-While performing a site visit an epoxy flooring contractor needs to gather information to properly assess how they will build a durable floor system that matches the existing conditions, the introduced conditions and your perimeters.
-These questions will allow an experienced contractor to maximize your budget and ensure a long life cycle of the installed seamless floor.
+While performing a site visit, an epoxy flooring contractor needs to gather information to properly assess how they will build a durable flooring system that matches the existing conditions, the introduced conditions and the building perimeters.

-How does he propose to perform the preparation prior to the installation of an epoxy floor system?
+How does the contractor propose to perform the preparation prior to the installation of an epoxy floor system?

 How will your epoxy flooring contractors install your floor system?

 Any experienced epoxy contractor should educate you on what you are buying and how they are going to supply you with it.

 This includes a projected timeline of events on their proposed scope of work.

 How many days has your epoxy flooring contractor allocated for the installation and has he educated you on the cure time of the floor?

 Your contractor should also discuss the thickness of their applied system and how they will ensure that you receive what you are paying for.

 Ultimately, your epoxy flooring contractor should offer you a full picture on what you are buying, how it is protecting your space, and how you can maintain your new investment with a cleaning guideline.